It’s stressful when your dog suddenly stops pooping. You’re left checking the yard, taking longer walks, and worrying that something might be wrong.

 Lastly, make sure your dog’s diet contains adequate fiber and not too many fatty treats.
 A consistent feeding schedule and routine potty times help the digestive system stay regular.

-When to Call or Visit Your Vet
+Signs of Serious Dog Constipation: When to Visit Your Vet

-Also call your vet if your dog strains without producing stool, passes small amounts of liquid or mucus, or cries while trying to defecate.
+Also, call your vet if your dog strains without producing stool, passes small amounts of liquid or mucus, or cries while trying to defecate.
 These can be signs of impaction or anal gland issues requiring professional care.

 If your dog is a senior, has a history of digestive issues, or is taking medication that affects motility, don’t delay seeking help.
 Early treatment — such as fluids, stool softeners, or manual evacuation — can prevent severe complications.